albertllousas/kata-bowling/readme.md

 ## The Solution

+I tried through TDD to create a clean, immutable and functional solution with a rich domain.

-The solution could be easier, just parsing the string, but part of the problem was explore kotlin and its features
+The solution could be easier, from an input output perspective you could just parse the string and generate the expected score, but part of the problem was to create a good design exploring kotlin and its language features.

 ### Environment
 ```bash